Azure/azure-sdk/_posts/2020-03-31-aspnet-core-integration.md

 ## Want to hear more?

 Follow us on [Twitter at @AzureSDK](https://twitter.com/AzureSDK).
-We'll be covering more best practices in cloud-native development as well as providing updates on our progress in developing the next generation of Azure SDK.
+We'll be covering more best practices in cloud-native development as well as providing updates on our progress in developing the next generation of Azure SDKs.

 Contributors to this article: _Pavel Krymets_.